wp-plugins/wp-tiger/readme.txt

-=== Wordpress vTiger crm Lead Capture ===
+=== Wordpress vTiger CRM Lead Capture Plugin ===
-Contributors: smackcoders
+Contributors: Smackcoders
-Tags: admin, administration, automatic,  contact, form, list, newsletter, plugin, shortcode, sidebar, widget, widgets, wordpress, crm, vitiger, lead
+Tags: crm, admin, administration, automatic,  contact, form, list, newsletter, plugin, shortcode, sidebar, widget, widgets, wordpress, crm, vtiger, lead, wptiger
 Requires at least: 3.1
 Tested up to: 3.31
 Stable tag: 4.3
-Version: 1.0
+Version: 1.0.0
 Plugin URI: http://www.smackcoders.com
 Author: smackcoders.com
 Author URI: http://www.smackcoders.com
 License: “GPLv2 or later”
 Donate link: fenzik@gmail.com

-A easy plugin to integrate WordPress contact form to vtiger crm.
+An easy plugin to integrate WordPress contact form to VtigerCRM.
 == Description ==

 Wp-tiger plugin helps to easily capture leads to vtiger crm from your wordpress through a contact form.
 Short code can used in page, post and separate short code for widgets as well.

 **Features**

-*    Can get fields directly from vtiger to wordpress
+*    Admin can fetch vtigerCRM lead/contact fields directly to wordpress forms.
-*    Options to enable, disable and make fields mandatory
+*    Options to enable, disable and make fields mandatory.
-*    Short code to integrate form in post / page
+*    Short code to integrate form in post / page.
-*    Separate short code to integrate form even as widget in sidebar
+*    Separate short code to integrate form even as widget in sidebar.

 **In [Pro version](http://store.smackcoders.com/connectors/wp-vtiger-pro.html) you can enjoy most advances features like**

-*    Unlike free version, the pro version uses Webservices to communicate with vtigerCrm.
+*    Unlike free version, the pro version uses Webservices to communicate with vTigerCRM.
-*    Capture both lead and contacts from wordpress to vtiger
+*    Capture both lead and contacts from wordpress to vTigerCRM.
-*    Change the position order of the fields from wp dashboard itsel
+*    Change the position order of the fields from wp dashboard itself.
 *    Change the display label of the fields
-*    Set mandatory fields using wp-tiger pro options
+*    Set mandatory fields using wp-tiger pro options.
-*    Add Captcha feature to reduce risk of spam bots
+*    Add Captcha feature to reduce risk of spam bots.
 *    Can generate shortcodes seperately for page/post and mini widget forms to accomadate within any theme sidebar.
-So no design modification needed
+So no design modification needed.

 **Additional Features for Free Version**

-     Will be added in next release.
+     Feel free to request for the new features.
+Requested features will be added in next release based on the effort involved.
 Additional features are under development.
 Please check back again for updated version.